Silviu-Nss/Sentiment-Analysis/README.md

-This program does a sentiment analysis using Perceptron, Average Perceptron and Pegasos.
+Sentiment analysis using Perceptron, Average Perceptron and Pegasos.